DevPelz/integrating-celo-with-a-mobile-application-using-the-celo-wallet-sdk/README.md

 ```
 This code opens the Celo Wallet app and prompts the user to authenticate their identity.
 Once the user has authenticated, the code logs an authentication object to the console.

-# Part 2: Interacting with the Celo Network
+## Part 2: Interacting With the Celo Network

 After you've installed the Celo Wallet SDK and authenticated the user, you can begin interacting with the Celo network via your mobile application.
 In this section, we'll go over some examples of how to use the Celo Wallet SDK to send transactions, check account balances, and more.